-In 2005, co-founders, Chuck and Helene Debelak, together with members of the Birchwood community, thoughtfully and deliberately, started plans for making Birchwood School a permanent institution.
+In 2005 Birchwood School of Hawken co-founders Chuck and Helene Debelak, together with members of the Birchwood community, thoughtfully and deliberately started plans for making Birchwood School a permanent institution.
 In essence, the process required transitioning from a founders-run school – one guided and buoyed by the personality, energy, and commitment of the founders – to a school led by a board of directors and constructed to carry the essential mission into the future beyond the tenure of the founders and the founding teachers.

 In the video below, Mr. and Mrs. Debelak discuss Birchwood’s history as well as where we are today in our transition.
 They are extending an invitation to the entire Birchwood Community to join them in securing the Birchwood mission and in bringing this special educational opportunity to more students and their families.